Clergy family grants

 Tobias Rustat (1608-1694) was a major benefactor to Jesus College, including founding the Rustat Trust to support the children of clergy in need.
 During his career, he had financial and other involvement in the Royal African Company (RAC), a slave trading company.

 Jesus College acknowledges that profiting from enslavement, trafficking and exploitation is unambiguously wrong.
-Following the recommendations of our Legacy of Slavery Working Party (LSWP), the College has decided to critically address Tobias Rustat's role in our history in various ways, which will be implemented in the course of 2020/21.
-You can find further contextual information about Tobias Rustat on our website.
+Following the recommendations of our Legacy of Slavery Working Party (LSWP), the College has decided to critically address Tobias Rustat's role in our history in various ways, which will be implemented in the course of 2021/22.